UNH-Android-Fall2022/Day-Planner-Duffy-Murphy/README.md

 ---------
 -Sign-in with Firebase auth.
 -Multi-fragment navigation views.
--Streamlined event creation with TimePicker
+-Streamlined event creation with TimePicker.

 Features in Progress:
 ---------------------
+Option to edit or delete existing list and planner events.